Shoaibkhalid65/Shoaibkhalid65/README.md

-# Hi, I'm Shoaib Khalid 👋
+# Hi, I'm Muhammad Shoaib Khalid 👋

 I'm an Android Developer and Software Engineering student at The Islamia University of Bahawalpur, focused on building clean, efficient, and modern apps using Kotlin and Jetpack Compose.